archusXIV/mpv-playlists-manager/README.md

 # and the for config files as regular user
 make diff-config
 ```
-- Uninstalling mpm:
+- Uninstall mpm:
 ```
 sudo make uninstall
 ```
-- More details for what to do with the Makefile:
+- More details for the Makefile:
 ```
 make help
 ```